dxoverdy/Alpha2MQTT/README.md

 Alpha2MQTT (A2M) is a remote control interface for AlphaESS inverters which support Modbus via RS485.

-It allows full remote control of the inverter (i.e. forcibly charge the battery from the grid on demand / forcibly discharge the battery to the grid on demand / return to normal mode on demand / setting date / time / PV capacity as displayed on the Alpha Cloud / and a lot (A LOT) more) and can report various information based on repeating schedules of every 10 seconds, every 1 minute, every 5 minutes, every hour and every day.
+It allows full remote control of the inverter (i.e. forcibly charge the battery from the grid on demand / forcibly discharge the battery to the grid on demand / return to normal mode on demand / setting date / time / PV capacity as displayed on the Alpha Cloud / and a **lot** more and can report various information based on repeating schedules of every 10 seconds, every 1 minute, every 5 minutes, every hour and every day.

 Communication with Alpha2MQTT is via MQTT and can be driven by home integration solutions such as [Home Assistant](https://www.home-assistant.io/), [Node-Red](https://nodered.org/) and anything else which is MQTT compatible.